-5.1 This test method provides a structured procedure to establish a penetration rating for perimeter barriers subjected to a vehicle impact.
-Knowing the penetration rating provides the ability to select an appropriate barrier for site-specific conditions around a facility.
+5.1 This test method provides a structured procedure to establish a penetration rating for vehicle perimeter barriers subjected to a vehicle impact.
+Knowing the penetration rating helps to select an appropriate barrier for site-specific conditions around a facility.

 1.3 Product/design certification under this test method only addresses the ability of the barrier to withstand the impact of the test vehicle.
 It does not represent an endorsement of the product/design or address its operational suitability.

 1.4 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in non-conformance with the standard.

 1.5 This test method is intended to replace all previous versions of the test method for current and future testing.

 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and to determine the applicability of regulatory limitations prior to use.

 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.